Plot thickens? Lawyer whose father-in-law is oligarch pleads guilty in Russian probe

 According to prosecutor Andrew Weissmann, van der Zwaan leaked the report and talking points from the law firm — which was supposed to be independent in the matter — to Gates.

 When van der Zwaan was questioned Nov.
 3, he claimed that his last communication with Gates was an "innocuous" text message in mid-August 2016, according to court documents.
-He also said his last communication with someone described as "Person A" — a Ukrainian-based associate of Manafort — was in 2014; he further claimed that he did not know why a 2016 email exchange with Person A was not turned over to Mueller.
+He also said his last contact with someone described as "Person A" — a Ukrainian-based associate of Manafort and Gates — was in 2014.

-But, according to federal prosecutors, van der Zwaan spoke with both Gates and Person A in September 2016 regarding the Tymoshenko report.
-Then after Gates sent him a Ukrainian criminal complaint, he called Person A to discuss the possibility that they, along with a former Ukrainian minister and Manafort, could face criminal charges.
+But, van der Zwaan now admits, he spoke with both Gates and Person A in September 2016 regarding the Tymoshenko report.
+Then after Gates sent him a Ukrainian criminal complaint, he called Person A to discuss the possibility that they, along with Manafort and Skadden, could face criminal charges, apparently over payments for the report.

 The plea agreement says that van der Zwaan was also questioned Dec.
-1, but neither that document nor his statement of offense outlined how he misled investigators during that second session.
+1, but neither that document nor his statement of offense outlined how he may have misled investigators during that second session.

-Van der Zwaan, a Dutch citizen who was born in Brussels, has been in the U.S. since he was questioned in November.
-The FBI has seized his passport and his travel is restricted to Washington and New York until he is sentenced.
+Van der Zwaan, a Dutch citizen who was born in Brussels, has been in the U.S. since he was questioned.
+The FBI has seized his passport and his travel is restricted to Washington and New York until an April 3 sentencing where he could face less than six months.

-The charge against van der Zwaan was announced just days after Mueller indicted 13 Russian nationals accused of interfering in the 2016 presidential election.
+He requested an expedited schedule because his wife, former debutante Eva Khan, is pregnant.
+Her father is German Khan, a billionaire who filed a libel suit in October against Fusion GPS, the investigation firm behind a partly unsubstantiated intelligence dossier that alleged Donald Trump's campaign colluded with the Russians.

-Trump attorney Ty Cobb declined to comment, saying that the case, like the Manafort and Gates indictments, is not related in any way to the White House.
+The charge against van der Zwaan was announced just days after Mueller obtained indictments against 13 Russian nationals accused of interfering in the 2016 presidential election.

 - Mike Flynn: Trump's short-tenured national security advisor pleaded guilty in December to a charge of making false statements to the FBI about his communications with Russia after the election but before the inauguration — allegedly made at the urging of Trump's son-in-law Jared Kushner and Flynn's former deputy, K.T.
 McFarland.